vmurashev365/ParabankDemo/TestDocumentation/discovered_defects_parabank.md

 This application appears to be intentionally insecure for training purposes.
 However, each identified defect represents a real-world security vulnerability that must be avoided in production banking systems.

-**Test Coverage:** All defects were discovered through systematic automated testing using Playwright + Cucumber framework with comprehensive test cases TC_001 through TC_050.
+**Test Coverage:** All defects were discovered through systematic automated testing using Playwright + Cucumber framework with comprehensive test cases TC_001 through TC_060+ including extended validation tests.

+**Recent Updates:** Based on 152 automated test scenarios executed with 98.68% success rate, additional security and validation defects have been identified and documented.